 Henk Egberink, Test Manager.

-In this blog series we talk to test professionals from various industries.
-At Testersuite we like to hear the various views on testing and what keeps test professionals busy.
-In this edition of Let's Talk About Test meet Henk Egberink, test manager at Maastricht UMC+.
+Inthis blog series, we speak with testing professionals from various industries.
+At Testersuite we like to hear the various views on testing and what keeps a test professional busy.
+In this edition of Let's Talk About Test, meet Henk Egberink, test manager at Maastricht UMC+

 "Every company is now an IT company"